 Just like the 3800, this unit has two HDMI ports to connect external devices and a 12V trigger-out port if you want to automate your projector screen.
 This unit doesn't have an ARC/eARC port, so you'll still need to connect the projector to a receiver through HDMI for the best sound.
 It's light on features as it doesn't come with Wi-Fi or Bluetooth, nor does it have a smart OS.
 Overall, the Home Cinema 5050UB provides the best possible image quality, although it's not worth the extra cost over the top pick for most people.

-If you're in the market for a home theater projector but would rather not have to empty your piggy bank, the BenQ TH671ST is the best movie projector for those looking for an affordable model.
+If you're in the market for a home theater projector but would rather not have to empty your piggy bank, the BenQ TH671ST is the best movie projector for those looking for a budget model.
 It isn't the brightest projector, but its contrast is decent, so it'll offer a pleasant viewing experience in darker home cinema rooms.
 Its sharp 1080p image is very accurate right out of the box, and purists can even calibrate it further to near perfection, which is great if you care about preserving the content creator's intent.
 It even has a wide color gamut, so overall, this product will please color enthusiasts, even if it's not quite bright enough to make those colors pop.
 It projects a 100-inch image at a distance of six feet up to a 180-inch image at around nine feet.

 Like other products on this list, the projector is a bit light on features, as it lacks a smart OS or wireless capabilities and has two HDMI ports but no ARC port.
 The projector has 3.5 mm audio out and audio in ports, but for more complex setups, you'll need to use a receiver or purchase an HDMI audio extractor to compensate for the lack of ARC.
 There's also no USB data port, but the second HDMI port does support MHL, allowing you to plug your phone or tablet directly into the projector to stream content.
 Overall, while it certainly doesn't outperform any of the more expensive options above, it's a versatile product, and it lets you watch the latest hits on the cheap.